-Our approach consisted of three steps, beginning with: (i) choosing socio-economic and biogeographic factors that represent drivers of conservation area extent and global biodiversity patterns, and (ii) defining and mapping the features that make up the categories within each factor.
+Our approach consisted of three steps (Figure 1), beginning with: (i) choosing socio-economic and biogeographic factors that represent drivers of conservation area extent and global biodiversity patterns, and (ii) defining and mapping the features that make up the categories within each factor.
 This was followed by (iii) a two-stage analysis: Stage 1 to identify the minimum set of countries needed to meet targets for each feature, and Stage 2 to identify sets of 10,000 km2 grid squares that meet these targets within this subset of countries.

-Choosing factors affecting biodiversity patterns and area-based conservation efforts before generating a final list.
-This identified ten available global datasets that mapped these important factors: biomes, elevation, government effectiveness, islands and continents, landcover, latitude, income, population density of humans, realms and subregions (Table 1, Figure 1).
-Three of these factors were selected to represent only drivers of conservation area network extent, five to represent both drivers of conservation area network extent and global biodiversity patterns and two to represent only global biodiversity patterns (Supplementary Materials Table S2).
+Choosing factors affecting biodiversity patterns and area-based conservation efforts network experts to discuss these and other possible factors (Supplementary Table 1) before generating a final list.
+This identified ten available global datasets that mapped these important factors: biomes, elevation, government effectiveness, islands and continents, landcover, latitude, income, population density of humans, realms and subregions (Table 1, Figure 2).
+Three of these factors were selected to represent only drivers of conservation area network extent, five to represent both drivers of conservation area network extent and global biodiversity patterns and two to represent only global biodiversity patterns (Supplementary Table 2).

 We conducted a literature review to identify factors that influence total conservation area network extent and patterns of global biodiversity.
-We then ran a workshop with 12 conservation area network experts to discuss these and other possible factors (Supplementary Materials Table S1)
+We then ran a workshop with 12 conservation area